Mike Nichols, award-winning American director, dies at 83

 He won an Emmy in 2001 for "Wit" and another in 2003 for "Angels in America," a TV miniseries about the AIDS epidemic.

 Despite his urbane, intellectual manner, Nichols once had a reputation as an on-the-set screamer.
-Streep told The Hollywood Reporter, "He was always the smartest and most brilliant person in the room, and he could be the meanest, too."
+Meryl Streep told The Hollywood Reporter, "He was always the smartest and most brilliant person in the room - and he could be the meanest, too."

 The actress said that changed after Nichols married Sawyer, his fourth wife.